stevenxngo/statify-react-app/README.md

 ## Usage

 1. Click the "login" button to log in with your Spotify account.
-2. Click the "top artists" or "top tracks" button to display your top artists or tracks, respectively.
+2. Click the "top artists", "top tracks" or "top genres" button to display your top artists, tracks and genres, respectively.
 3. Click the "logout" button to log out of your Spotify account.

 ## License